-- 1. Time limit: Junior presentations must not exceed 15 minutes.
-Intermediate/Senior presentations must not exceed 20 minutes.
+- Time limit: Junior presentations (5th and 6th grade) must not exceed 15 minutes.
+Intermediate/Senior (7th-12th grade) presentations must not exceed 20 minutes.
 Presenters will be verbally told to "STOP" when they exceed the time limit. - 2.
 Participants must turn in a completed Educational Presentation Report form during event check-in. - 3.
-4-H members may participate in one Educational Presentation per year at the Iowa State Fair - 4.
-All presenters are encouraged to be on hand for all presentations.
+4-H members may participate in one Educational Presentation per year at the Iowa State Fair. - 4.
+Presentation content must be the original work of the presenter(s).
+Extensive paraphrasing from other sources is prohibited.
+Use of brief quotations or excerpts of from other work(s) is permitted provided the source is identified. - 5. brief quotations or excerpts of from other work(s) is permitted provided the source is identified.All presenters are encouraged to be on hand for all presentations.
 Parents and leaders are encouraged to attend.
 Any other interested person is also invited to the Communications judging.
-Ribbons will be awarded following the presentation at the Communications judging. - 5.
-Davis County may select six Educational Presentations to go to the State Fair.
+Ribbons will be awarded following the presentation at the Communications judging.